Schengen visa 5 years (multi-entry)

 1. Multi-Entry Schengen Visa (5 years)

-A Schengen visa valid for five years is particularly attractive for frequent travelers who regularly enter the Schengen area for professional, family, or medical reasons.
-This multiple-entry visa (also called a multi-visa) allows entry and exit to the Schengen area as often as desired within a five-year period – but always subject to the 90/180-day rule.
+A Schengen visa valid for five years is particularly attractive for frequent travelers who wish to enter the Schengen area regularly for professional, family, or medical reasons.
+This multiple-entry visa (also called a multi-visa) allows entry and exit to the Schengen area as often as desired within a five-year period – but always in compliance with the 90/180-day rule.
 This means that visa holders may stay in the Schengen area for a maximum of 90 days within any 180-day period.
 This rule is calculated retroactively from the current date and applies regardless of the visa's validity period .

-Employees with international activities , participants in cultural, scientific, or sports exchange programs, and individuals requiring regular medical treatment particularly benefit from the option of applying for a long-term visa for multiple entries.
+Employees with international activities , participants in cultural, scientific, or sports exchange programs, and individuals requiring regular medical treatment particularly benefit from the option of applying for a long-term, multiple-entry visa.
 For these individuals, a multi-entry Schengen visa can significantly simplify administrative procedures, as it eliminates the need to apply for a new Schengen visa for each trip and also allows for spontaneous travel.

 2. Requirements for a 5-year Schengen visa